vanshu25/Flask-App-for-answering-questions/README.md

       pred = cdqa_pipeline.predict(data1,3) <br>
       return render_template('after.html', data=pred) <br>

-* Here the first line is fetching the question that you have asked.
+* Here, the first line is fetching the question that you have asked.
-* Second line id=s predicting the questions's answer and as you notice we have two parameters here in predict() where data1 obviously is the question that has been asked and the numerical value 3 means that we will get top 3 answers of the given question.
+* Second line is predicting the questions's answer and as you may have noticed we have two parameters here in predict() where data1 obviously is the question that has been asked and the numerical value 3 means that we will get top 3 answers of the given question.
 * And the last line is just to return the 'after.html' page where we can see the answer.